cafalchio/fix_coinluxe/README.md

 The palette was was choose o create a clean and simple design for the CoinLuxe website.

 Clean and Minimalistic: White is often associated with cleanliness and  minimalism.
 It creates a sense of spaciousness and helps to accentuate  other elements on the website.
-By incorporating white into the design,  the CoinLuxe website achieves a clean and uncluttered appearance.
+By incorporating white into the design,  the CoinLuxe website achieves a clean appearance.

-Timeless Elegance: Black is a classic color that exudes sophistication  and elegance.
-It adds depth and contrast to the overall design, making  important elements or text stand out.
-The use of black in the color  palette enhances the website's visual appeal and provides a sense of  refinement.

 ### Images

-The CoinLuxe website incorporates crypto images and crypto data obtained from Coingecko.com through the Coingecko API.
-To ensure real-time and  accurate information, the crypto data is updated every 10 minutes using a scheduler configured on the Heroku platform.
+The CoinLuxe website incorporates crypto logos and product images.
+The crypto images were got from [coingecko](https://coingecko.com) website.

 ### Fonts

-The fonts used in this project are system fonts
+The fonts used in this project are user system fonts

 ### Wireframes

-The wireframes for this project were created using [Balsamiq](https://balsamiq.com/).
-The wireframes were created to provide a visual representation of the website's layout and functionality.
+The wireframes for this project were created using [Figma](https://www.figma.com/).
+The wireframes were created to provide a visual representation of the main website pages and functionalities.

 # Agile Methodology